Ethanol10/Ror2Ganon/README.md

 ## What's new:

-- 3.0.2 -> Fixes to the following:
+- 3.1.0 -> Added the following:
-    - Reduced voice line frequency on all moves EXCEPT super heavy attacks.
-    - Recoloured smash skins are now a config file, I don't know how these work online, but make sure everyone has the config enabled for the skin you want.
-    - Other players should see players that throw their sword once should be able to retrieve their sword again.
-    - Balance Changes:
-        - Obliterator timer to max charge 10s -> 5s
-        - Serrated Whirlwind timer to max charge 10s -> 4s
+    - Added a sword beam to Ganondorf's sword when he hits 30 Triforce stacks or greater!
+    - Added config to remove the trails off Serrated Whirlwind if you require.

 # Major release details:
 - 3.0.0 -> I said I wouldn't be here unless I got more animations, and MORE ANIMATIONS I MADE WOOOOOOOO.